braver/SideBarTools/readme.md

 - Copy Directory Path
 - Duplicate

+If you're missing the "Open With Default" command, consider fetching the [Open in Default Application][5] package.

 This package offers a subset of commands from the original [SidebarEnhancements][1], striking a balance somwhere between the bare minimum and the kitchen sink.